 These frugal living tips from the Great Depression are timeless ways to help families save money almost 100 years later!

-The difficult days in the early 1900s were a time in America’s history that forced everyone to get very creative with the resources at their disposal.
+The difficult days in the early 1900s were a time in history that forced many Americans to become enormously creative with the resources they had at their disposal.
 There was no room for waste.
-Everything had be used and reused to the highest degree.
+Everything had to be used and reused to the highest degree.

 37 Brilliant Frugal Living Tips from the Great Depression